 - The Chew Toy: In the final stage, Yugoslavia in 1984, Turkey in 1996, Denmark in 2000, Bulgaria in 2004, Republic of Ireland and Netherlands in 2012, and Ukraine in 2016.

-- When it comes to the qualification phase, we usually have: Andorra, Liechtenstein, Luxembourg, Malta, and ESPECIALLY San Marino, who never won a match in official competitions.
+- When it comes to the qualification phase, we usually have: Andorra, Liechtenstein, Luxembourg, Malta, and ESPECIALLY San Marino, who have never won a match in official competitions (and have only ever drawn three matches - as a result, they've spent time as the worst national team in the world).
 Gibraltar might be on the way to becoming a rival to San Marino in this department.
 However, in the Nations League tournament that would become a fall-back tournament to precede Euro qualifiers from 2020, only San Marino failed to earn a point out of this lot - Gibraltar beat an Armenian side featuring Arsenal's Henrikh Mkhitaryan.
-That being said, few of the minnows will be likely to earn many points in regular qualifying, though Luxembourg might end up reaching the level 4 playoffs if a level 4 group winner (Belarus, Kosovo, FYR Macedonia - renamed North Macedonia after the NL, and just before Euro 2020 qualifiers began - or Georgia) qualifies through the regular group.
+Of those lot, Luxembourg came closest to claiming a play-off spot and were only denied it when Kosovo (one of the Group D winners) lost to the Czech Republic, ending the Kosovans' chances of qualifying automatically.

 - Colour-Coded for Your Convenience